Contested Divorce in Illinois

 Who pays for a contested divorce?

 Usually, each party pays for its own attorney fees.
-But, when necessary, the court can order one party to pay for a reasonable amount of the other party’s fees.
+But, when necessary, the court can order one party to pay a reasonable amount of the other party’s fees.
 How a reasonable amount is determined depends on the case specifics and the judge’s ruling.
 The cost of the divorce differs depending on the complexity of the case.

 Is it worth contesting a divorce?